Frequently Asked Questions – Yurts

 What is your cancelation policy?

 Because Enchanted Forest has a limited number of yurts and each yurt stay requires special planning, Enchanted Forest has a strict “no refund” policy for yurt rentals.
-No refunds will be given for early departures, bad weather before or during your stay, drought, snow conditions, getting lost or failure to reach the yurt, or any other circumstances over which Enchanted Forest Cross Country Ski Area has no control.
+No refunds will be given for early departures, bad weather before or during your stay, drought, snow (or other weather) conditions, getting lost or failure to reach the yurt, or any other circumstances over which Enchanted Forest Cross Country Ski Area has no control.

 It does not matter why you need to cancel your reservation: No reservations carry over to other seasons.